 4) Eat Protein Early to Support Strength

-Protein intake becomes more important with age because the body is working harder to maintain muscle, strength, and stability.
+Protein becomes more important with age because the body works harder to maintain muscle, strength, and stability.

 Many people find it helpful to include a protein-forward breakfast rather than starting the day with only toast, cereal, or something sweet.

-Examples include eggs, Greek yogurt, or a simple protein-focused meal that digests well.
+Examples include eggs, Greek yogurt, cottage cheese, or another protein-focused meal that digests comfortably.

 5) Practice Brief Balance Work

 Balance is one of the most underrated parts of healthy aging.
-It’s not about athletic performance.
-It’s about staying steady and confident while walking, turning, stepping over objects, and moving through daily life.
+It is not about athletic performance.
+It is about staying steady and confident while walking, turning, stepping over objects, and moving through daily life.

 A simple morning routine helps keep balance “online” without requiring a workout or special equipment.